Every modern business is a data-driven business.

 The term “data pipeline” evokes a mental image that speaks for itself.
 Like water, data is rarely stagnant.
 It must travel between disparate systems, and often must be cleaned or transformed along the way.
 You don’t want your data to lag, get stuck, or arrive at its destination in an unusable condition.

 But what exactly is a data pipeline?
-In more direct terms, we can define it as a technological pathway that captures data from a source and delivers it to a destination in a desired state.
+We can define it as a technological pathway that captures data from a source and delivers it to a destination in a desired state.

 This doesn’t “just happen;” it takes well-designed infrastructure.
 Like most well-designed infrastructure — pipes, roads, the electric grid — the mark of a successful data pipeline is that it’s easy for end-users to forget about.